reduxjs/reselect/README.md

 ![reselect-memoization](docs/assets//reselect-memoization.png)

-_`Reselect` adds a second layer of checks with the `input selectors`.
+_`Reselect` adds a second layer of checks with the [`input selectors`].
 This is crucial in `Redux` applications where state references change frequently._

-A normal memoization function will compare the arguments, and if they are the same as last time, it will skip running the function and return the cached result. `Reselect`'s behavior differs from a simple memoization function in that, it adds a second layer of checks through the `input selectors`.
-So what can sometimes happen is that the arguments that get passed to the `input selectors` change, but the result of the `input selectors` still remain the same, and that means we can still skip running the `result function`.
+A normal [memoization] function will compare the arguments, and if they are the same as last time, it will skip running the function and return the cached result.
+However, `Reselect` enhances this by introducing a second tier of checks via its [`input selectors`].
+It's possible that the arguments passed to these [`input selectors`] may change, yet their results remain the same.
+When this occurs, `Reselect` avoids re-executing the [`result function`], and returns the cached result.

-This is especially important since in a `Redux` application, your `state` is going to change its reference any time you make an update through dispatched actions.
+This feature becomes crucial in `Redux` applications, where the `state` changes its reference anytime an `action` is dispatched.

 > [!NOTE]
-> The `input selectors` take the same arguments as the `output selector`.
+> The [`input selectors`] take the same arguments as the [`output selector`].

-#### Why `Reselect` Is Often Used With `Redux`
+### Why `Reselect` Is Often Used With `Redux`

 Imagine you have a selector like this: